 For any vacancies on the Board of Directors or for any appointments of Officers of the Association for which more than one suitable candidate has been identified, an election shall be conducted using an online system.
 The result of the election shall be announced by email communication with the members.

 At any meeting of the members of the corporation, each member, Honorary Member, and Emeritus Member shall be entitled to one vote.
 Meetings are normally chaired by the President of the Association.

 Except where the Canada Corporations Act otherwise provides, all decisions of the members of the Corporation shall require the affirmative vote of a majority of those present and entitled to vote at the meeting In the event of a tie, the Chair of the meeting shall have a casting vote.

-Notice of the time and place of each meeting of the members of the Corporation shall be sent to them at least Forty-Two (42) days prior to the meeting.
+Notice of the time and place of a meeting of members shall be given to each member entitled to vote at the meeting by the following means:

 11.04 ANNUAL MEETING:

 An annual meeting for the transaction of the business of the Corporation shall be held in each year at a time and at a place to be set by the Board of Directors.